 The hubs and I are always trying to coordinate our schedules with our 4 kids’ events.
-After missing appointments or not knowing where the other spouse was, we decided to get more organized.
+After missing appointments or not knowing where the other spouse was, we decided to get more organized hence our new whiteboard command station.
 Hubs really wanted a white board, “like a huge one, babe, at least 4 feet wide and like, 6 feet tall!” and I fought it, knowing it’d look tacky.

 Here’s what I made instead: